 Did you find a side dish that seems like a perfect fit for your chicken parm?
 We certainly hope so, and of course there are tons more options you could go with.
-You don’t have to be very skilled or too adventurous to try most of these, as we have kept the dishes fairly simple so that anyone whose interest is piqued by our list should be able to give each of them a try.
+You don’t have to be very skilled or too adventurous to try most of these, as we have kept the dishes fairly simple so that anyone whose interest is piqued by our list should be able to try each of them.

 What are some traditional Italian side dishes that pair well with Chicken Parmesan?

 Traditional Italian side dishes that pair well with Chicken Parmesan include Caprese salad (tomatoes, basil, mozzarella), sautéed spinach or broccolini with garlic, or a classic spaghetti aglio e olio (spaghetti with garlic and oil).
 Risotto and polenta are other Italian side dishes that would complement the flavors of Chicken Parmesan.